 “In the end, all software engineering projects boil down to "get data from here, build some pipes for it to get to this other place, maybe transform it a bit, and maybe display it" ad infinitum.
 90% of the code you will write isn't interesting, just necessary.”

 In the end...

-I’m writing a proven and reusable system for any developer who wants to go from being unemployed and fearing a job interview person to getting multiple job offers and having a crystal-clear understanding of how to ace software engineer job interviews.
-It’s a book where I reveal everything I've learned about interviews during 6+ years working as a software engineer (applied more than 110 times, failed 25+ job interviews, and got 17 job offers in summary)
+Right now I’m writing a proven and reusable system for any developer who wants to go from being unemployed and fearing a job interview person to getting multiple job offers and having a crystal-clear understanding of how to ace software engineer job interviews.
+It’s a book where I reveal everything I’ve learned during 6 years working as a software engineer (applied more than 110 times, failed 25+ job interviews, and got 17 job offers in summary)

-✔︎ How to get a job offer even without a degree and work experience.
+- How to get a job as a developer without having a degree and work experience.

-And many more on how to exactly prepare for a technical interview and nail it.
+And many more on how to exactly prepare for a Software Engineer interview and nail it.
 Add your email here and I will notify you when I release it with bonus for you.

 If you like this article you need to know that every Monday, I send a letter to 4,000+ Web Developers with 3 hand-picked articles from the tech world, 2 web development guides, and 1 best Tweet of the week